ArtCenter1/SwingMatch/tasks/prd-swingmatch-comprehensive.md

 ### Core User Stories

 **As a recreational tennis player, I want to:**
-- Record my tennis strokes using my phone so that I can analyze my technique
+- Record my tennis strokes using my phone with AR guidance so that I can capture optimal footage for analysis
+- Edit my videos with simple trimming, replay, and retake options so that I can submit the best clips
-- Receive detailed feedback on my stroke mechanics so that I can understand what to improve
+- Receive detailed feedback with visual overlay indicators on my stroke mechanics so that I can clearly understand what to improve
+- Access YouTube lesson videos for basic stroke instruction so that I can learn proper fundamentals
 - Compare my strokes to professional players so that I can learn proper technique
 - See a simulation of my improved stroke so that I can visualize the correct form
+- Organize my sessions with tags and notes so that I can track specific aspects of my game
 - Track my progress over time so that I can measure my improvement

 **As a tennis coach, I want to:**
-- Use the app to provide objective analysis to my students
+- Use the app to provide objective analysis with visual indicators to my students
 - Access detailed biomechanical data to support my coaching decisions
-- Share analysis results with students for homework practice
+- Share analysis results and educational YouTube content with students for homework practice
+- Help students organize their practice sessions with proper tagging and notes

 **As a competitive player, I want to:**
-- Analyze specific aspects of my game that need improvement
+- Analyze specific aspects of my game with precise visual feedback that need improvement
-- Compare my technique to pros with similar playing styles
+- Compare my technique to pros with similar playing styles and physical characteristics
-- Track consistency metrics across multiple sessions
+- Track consistency metrics across multiple sessions with detailed historical data
+- Access automatic YouTube references for stroke types to supplement my training

 ## 4. Functional Requirements